-I’ve always been a believer of ‘western’ medicine and although I’d like to believe in magical herbal concoctions, I’ve always been a bit skeptical.
-My eyes have been opened a lot in Southeast Asia in regards to ‘eastern’ medicine, from reflexology and acupuncture to medicinal sea creatures, such as Langkawi Gamat
+As a long time, medical worker, I’m generally a believer of western medicine.
+And although I’d like to believe in magical herbal concoctions, as well, I tend to be a bit skeptical.
+But my eyes have been opened a lot in regards to eastern medicine, in Southeast Asia; from reflexology and acupuncture to medicinal sea creatures, such as Langkawi’s Gamat Sea Cucumbers.

-The magical medicinal Sea Cucumber, (Gamat in Malay) is one of those herbal specialties that traditional Malays have embraced for years.
-I’d seen the word ‘Gamat’ on signs, but never even thought twice about it.
-It wasn’t until a few years ago, when a friend suggested I use Gamat for a nasty wound I had, that I discovered its magic.
+The medicinal use of sea cucumber (gamat in Malay) is one of those herbal specialties that traditional Malaysians have embraced for years.
+I’d seen the word ‘gamat’ on signs, but never even thought twice about it.
+It wasn’t until a local Malaysian friend suggested I use gamat for a nasty wound I had, that I discovered its true magic.

 She told me it was for “hole in the lung”.
-As a respiratory therapist, that caught my attention, but she explained briefly about how the oil could heal wounds quicker and the pure juice could improve internal health.
-I was trying to go ‘native’ at the time, so I indulged her with enthusiasm and bought some Gamat.
+As a respiratory therapist that caught my attention, but she briefly explained how the oil could heal wounds quicker and the pure juice could improve internal health.
+Trying to keep an open mind, I indulged her with enthusiasm and bought some gamat.
 And skeptic that I usually am?
 I was amazed at the rather immediate healing of my ugly cut.

-It wasn’t until recently , that I went looking for the Gamat ‘factory’ or processing plant for more information.
-I chose Nusantara, because it has the nostalgic feel of the ‘real deal’.
-Complete with a huge statue of a bottle of Gamat out front.
-Nusantara is a very popular place for Gamat shoppers.
+It wasn’t until later, that I went looking for a gamat factory or processing plant for more information.
+I chose Nusantara, because it has the nostalgic feel of the real deal.
+Complete with a huge statue of a bottle of gamat out front.
+Nusantara is very popular among tourists and Gamat shoppers.
 But, as I was informed, one of many in Langkawi.
-There are now about 45 mind-boggling variations of Gamat products available , and Nusantara has them all.
-They also have historic information available and exotic displays.
+There are now also about 45 mind-boggling variations of gamat products available and Nusantara has them all.
+They also have historic information available and displays of exotic herbs.

-Langkawi was once abundant in Sea Cucumbers until their medicinal properties were discovered.
+Apparently, Langkawi was once abundant in sea cucumbers until their medicinal properties were discovered.
 The demand was big and the population quickly diminished.
-Presently, Sea Cumbers are brought in from Thailand so that the Langkawi population can recover.
+Sea cucumbers are now also brought in from Thailand, so that the Langkawi Sea Cucumber population can recover.

 Tel : +6 04 955 9233